microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

     The app will start listening to messages from the IoT device.

 1. Make sure your device is running and sending telemetry messages.
 Adjust the light levels detected by your physical or virtual device.
-You will see messages being received in the terminal.
+Messages being received will be printed to the terminal.

     ```output
     (.venv) ➜  nightlight-server python app.py
     Message received: {'light': 0}
     Message received: {'light': 400}
     ```

-    The app.py file in the nightlight virtual environment has to be running for the app.py file in the nightlight-server virtual environment to recieve the messages being sent.
+    The app.py file in the nightlight virtual environment has to be running for the app.py file in the nightlight-server virtual environment to receive the messages being sent.

 > 💁 You can find this code in the [code-server/server](code-server/server) folder.